Varesismov/Varesismov/README.md

 ### About me:

-I'm a master's student at AGH University of Science and Technology in Cracow, currently working as a Web Developer in Angular framework
+I'm a master's student at AGH University of Science and Technology in Cracow, currently working as a Web Developer in Angular
 #### Contanct:
 - Mail: kstajniak42@gmail.com
 - [My LinkedIn](https://www.linkedin.com/in/krzysztof-stajniak-a1589922b/)